1. Home

 While the Flexi-Van itself may no longer be operational, its legacy is indelible in the logistics world.
 The principles of modular freight transportation it championed, which blossomed throughout the 1980s and 1990s, are foundational to modern shipping.
 Today, intermodal transportation is a cornerstone of global trade, and many of its practices trace their lineage back to pioneering systems like the Flexi-Van.

-Moreover, the Flexi-Van exemplifies the innovative spirit of the New York Central Railroad, cementing its place as a forward-thinking entity in the annals of railroading history.
+Moreover, the Flexi-Van exemplifies the innovative spirit of the New York Central and Alfred Pearlman, cementing its place as a forward-thinking entity in the annals of railroading history.
 It is a testament to the power of innovation in addressing economic demands, highlighting how visionary ideas can shape industries.

 Conclusion